ShubraChowdhury/Hadoop-Config/README.md

 # Hadoop-Config
-These are hadoop config files that I have used with CDH5.5
+These are sample hadoop config files for CDH5.5